jessonfoo/homebrew-desc/README.md

 ## Contributing

-There are still many, many items without descriptions.

-Please fork, add descriptions (or edit the ones already here) and send a pull request.
+All formulas now have descriptions.
+However, many could probably use better (clearer, more precise) descriptions.
+Please fork, edit one or more descriptions and send a pull request.

-One style rule for the descriptions: Please keep them &lt; 80 characters.
+The most important style rule: Please keep descriptions &lt; 80 characters.
 That will make the output neater in standard terminal windows.

+A less important guideline: Please trim out boilerplate.
+For example, nearly all commandline tools claim to be small, simple and fast.
+I learned this by editing thousands of descriptions for this project.
+Let's just agree that Homebrew installs small, simple and fast as the norm.
+But feel free to mention if the package you're describing is large, complicated or slow.

 Thanks.